mef51/frbgui/README.md

 ## Status

-Currently FRBGui works best with waterfalls saved as 2d numpy arrays (See [Usage](#usage) for more details).
-FRBGui is functional and can produce thousands of measurements but is quirky, buggy, and not tested on different platforms.
+FRBGui works best with waterfalls saved as 2d numpy arrays (See [Usage](#usage) for more details).
+FRBGui is functional and can produce thousands of measurements, and is occasionally buggy.
 FRBGui will run on most platforms but with varying performance.

 ## Installation